codevise/pageflow/doc/creating_page_types.md

 # Creating Page Types

-Page types present one of the main axis along which Pageflow can be extended.
+Page types present one of the main axes along which Pageflow can be extended.

 ## Ingredients of a Page Type